thephpleague/csv/docs/9.0/reader/records.md

 public RecordSet::preserveRecordOffset(bool $status): self
 ~~~

 `RecordSet::preserveRecordOffset` indicates if the `RecordSet` must keep the original CSV document records offset or can re-index them.
-When the `$status` is `true`, the original CSV document record offset will be preserve and output in methods where it makes sense.
+When the `$status` is `true`, the original CSV document record offset will be preserved and outputted in methods where it makes sense.

 At any given time you can tell whether the CSV document offset is kept by calling `RecordSet::isRecordOffsetPreserved` which returns a boolean.